Finance Minister Nirmala Sitharaman tables Economic Survey in Parliament; GDP growth projected at 6-6.5% for 2020-21

 This year's Economic Survey comes at a time when India is staring at an estimated 5 per cent annual rate of expansion - the slowest pace since 2009.

-The Economic Survey, a detailed report card on the economic performance in the past year gets a release a day before the Union Budget is presented by the Finance Minister in Parliament.
+The Economic Survey, a detailed report card on the economic performance in the past year released a day before the Union Budget is presented by the Finance Minister in Parliament.

 The Survey provides an authoritative, detailed and official annual summary of the current state of the Indian economy which will act as a policy guideline to the Union Budget.